sumitmilan6/masterthesis/README.md

 The analysis compares the performance of two different approaches for speaker identification:
 CNN and GMM, which are evaluated on two datasets and their respective subsets, with short and long utterances.
-AudioMNIST is referred as AM and consists of short utterances from 60 speakers, with 100 audios from each speaker, where as Librispeech is referred as LS and consists of long utterances from 81 speakers, with 100 audios from each speaker for the experiments.
+AudioMNIST is referred as AM (NEW_AudioMnist_SUBSET) and consists of short utterances from 60 speakers, with 100 audios from each speaker, where as Librispeech is referred as LS and consists of long utterances from 81 speakers, with 100 audios from each speaker for the experiments.
 AM and AM-Sub contain 70 and 30 audios per speaker for training, respectively.